-Mr Hancock stated that the numbers of contacts reported by each Patient was lower than was modelled when the machine was being prepared, probably due to the decrease in action under lockdown.
+Mr. Hancock stated that the number of contacts reported by each Patient was lower than was modeled when the machine was being prepared, probably due to the decrease in action under lockdown.

-Testing that John Newton stated he was”very pleased with the degree of Completeness” of connections reported, though neither he nor Mr Hancock was able to provide any figures.
+Testing that John Newton stated he was”very pleased with the degree of Completeness” of connections reported, though neither he nor Mr. Hancock could provide any figures.

-In the case of a renewed spike Mr, of coronavirus infections Hancock did not rule out the reimposition of lockdown restrictions nationwide, but made clear the government’s preferred solution will be localised steps, such as the shutdown of fresh admissions to.
+In the case of a renewed spike Mr of coronavirus infections, Hancock did not rule out the reimposition of lockdown restrictions nationwide but made precisely the government’s preferred solution will be localized steps, such as the shutdown of new admissions to.

-“We are Trying to move the machine from these national, Blanket measures to a more concentrated approach — that is the reason why trace and test is such an significant part that,” he explained.
+“We are trying to move the machine from these national, Blanket measures to a more concentrated approach — that is the reason why trace and test is such a significant part that,” he explained.

-“But we’ve always said that we are prepared to reintroduce Measures — if that is nationwide or in response to some localised outbreak — if that is necessary.”
+“But we’ve always said that we are prepared to reintroduce Measures — if that is nationwide or in response to some localized outbreak — if that is necessary.”

-Mr Hancock rejected suggestions the 30 May decision to relax “protecting” protections for the most vulnerable individuals had been”rushed”, saying:”We declared it was safe and prepared to do so, and as I believe that you can see in the graphs that we put up, one of the reasons we can make that change is that the rate of prevalence of disease is now back down to the levels that it was before we introduced the shielding policy.”
+Mr. Hancock rejected suggestions the 30 May decision to relax “protecting” protections for the most vulnerable individuals had been”rushed,” saying: “We declared it was safe and prepared to do so, and as I believe that you can see in the graphs that we put up, one of the reasons we can make that change is that the rate of prevalence of the disease is now back down to the levels that it was before we introduced the shielding policy.”

-He revealed that the Joint Biosecurity Centre that is Tasked with creating the Covid alert level has not been set up.
+He revealed that the Joint Biosecurity Centre that is Tasked with creating the COVID alert level had not been set up.